 Fishing live bait puts vibrations in the water, which helps keep the dorado school in the vicinity.
 From my in-water observations, it’s a good idea to put out a bait or two with either a small egg sinker on the line or simply hooked through the anal-fin area so it swims downward.

-Casting for Color
+Casting Lures for California Dorado